AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Note that the address space cannot be changed after the initial VPN provisioning.
 If this is necessary, contact customer support.
 In addition, the `kind` parameter (like `VPN` or `dedicatedEgressIP`) cannot be modified.
 Contact customer support for assistance, describing what has already been created and the reason for the change.

 The per-environment routing rules can be updated by again invoking the `PUT /program/{programId}/environment/{environmentId}/advancedNetworking` endpoint, making sure to include the full set of configuration parameter, rather than a subset.
+Environment updates typically take 5-10 minutes to be applied.

 ### Deleting or Disabling the VPN {#deleting-or-disabling-the-vpn}